jimdigriz/oauth2-worker/README.md

 ## Demo

-You will need Python 3 installed and a [`gitlab.com`](https://about.gitlab.com/) account.
+You will need Python 3 installed and a Google account.
 If you want to demo against your own OAuth2 provider then do amend [`index.html`](webroot/index.html) per the usage instructions below.

 Now run: